 However, Pentagon spending is projected to slow down after an initial boost under Trump.
 A deal with United Technologies would allow Raytheon to expand into commercial aviation.

 Conversely, United Technologies could benefit from reducing its exposure to commercial aerospace clients amid concerns that the rise of international trade protectionism will suppress economic growth and weigh on the flow of goods through air traffic.

 The International Air Transport Association, which represents about 290 carriers accounting for more than 80% of global air traffic, cited these concerns earlier this month when it said the industry is expected to post a $28 billion profit in 2019, down from a December forecast of $35.5 billion.

 The deal with Raytheon could put pressure on General Electric Co, which competes with United Technologies for commercial aerospace clients, to seek scale.
 It could also push other defense contractors, such as Lockheed Martin Corp, to explore expanding their commercial businesses.

 Last year, military communication equipment providers Harris Corp and L3 Technologies Inc announced an all-stock merger that, once completed, will create the sixth-largest US defence contractor.

-Morgan Stanley, Evercore Inc and Goldman Sachs Group Inc were financial advisers to United Technologies, while Wachtell, Lipton, Rosen & Katz was its legal adviser.
-Citigroup Inc was financial adviser to Raytheon, and RBC Capital Markets LLC provided a fairness opinion.
+Morgan Stanley, Evercore Inc, and Goldman Sachs Group Inc were financial advisers to United Technologies, while Wachtell, Lipton, Rosen & Katz was its legal adviser.
+Citigroup Inc was a financial adviser to Raytheon, and RBC Capital Markets LLC provided a fair opinion.
 Shearman & Sterling LLP was legal adviser to Raytheon.